elystromberg/About/index.markdown

   I am also working on improving robustness of educational mobility research, my master's thesis can be found [here](https://su.diva-portal.org/smash/record.jsf?pid=diva2:1709900).
-A working paper titled "How Robust are Country Rankings in Educational Mobility?"
-I'm writing together with Per Engzell (UCL) will be available shortly.
+A working paper titled "How Robust are Country Rankings in Educational Mobility?" that I am writing together with Per Engzell (UCL) is available at Socarxiv [here](https://osf.io/preprints/socarxiv/9zkc2).

   Previously I have worked as a research assistant in a project on the role of recrutiment for gender differences in Swedish universities, led by Anna Sandberg and Eva Ranehill.
 You can read